 Elements of a Canadian Address

-Keep your mailing addresses short and precise so that there is less scope for guesswork and interpretations.
+Keep your mailing addresses short and precise so there is less scope for guesswork and interpretations.
 The Canada Post has approved a lot of short forms that you can include in your mailing addresses.
 Individuals and companies both should know how to address an envelope using abbreviations.

-Street types: Many street types in Canada need to be clearly mentioned while writing a Canadian mailing address.
+Street types: Many street types in Canada must be clearly mentioned while writing a Canadian mailing address.
 Following are some examples of street-type abbreviations.

 - Extension – EXTN